Get insider access

 VESA 100x100

-The ergonomics are impressive.
+The ergonomics are excellent.
 You can adjust it in all common ways, which makes it easy to place in an ideal position.
 The back of the monitor features two RGB lighting zones.
 You can pass the cables through the stand for cable management, and it has a panel cover too.

 Design